BasicsJan 1, 2026

 Settlement Delays Hurt Cash Flow

+Beyond fees, timing matters.
 Traditional card and ACH systems often settle in 1–3 business days.
-For small businesses, that delay affects:
+For small businesses, that delay affects payroll timing, inventory restocking, vendor payments, and day-to-day cash management.

 When margins are tight, access to revenue matters just as much as how much revenue you earn.